Louise Thompson shares incredibly brave video about her postpartum PTSD diagnosis

-The reality star has spoken candidly about being diagnosed with PTSD after suffering complications while giving birth to her first son, Leo-Hunter, late last year.
+The reality star shared a poignant video on social media last night, speaking candidly about being diagnosed with PTSD after suffering complications during childbirth late last year.

 * Please note this article contains descriptions of one mother’s traumatic experience of childbirth and subsequent postnatal PTSD diagnosis.*